-- Note that the EQUA and TVM items appear for function keys (F3 and F4) only when you access the variable data menu from the RUN•MAT (or RUN) or PRGM mode. - The variable data menu does not appear if you press WARS while binary, octal, decimal, or hexadecimal is set as the default number system. - Depending on the calculator model, some menu items may not be included. - For details about the commands included on the variable data (VARS) menu, see the "WRS key" item in the "PRGM Mode Command List" (page 8-41). - Item names below that are marked with an asterisk (\) are not included on the fx-7400GIII.
+- Note that the EQUA, TVM and Str items appear for function keys (F3, F4 and F5) only when you access the variable data menu from the RUN•MAT or PRGM mode. - The variable data menu does not appear if you press WARS while binary, octal, decimal, or hexadecimal is set as the default number system. - Depending on the calculator model, some menu items may not be included. - For details about the commands included on the variable data (VARS) menu, see the "WRS key" item in the "PRGM Mode Command List" (page 8-41). - Item names below that are marked with an asterisk () are not included on the fx-7400GIII.